Justice on Trial

 He left school at 16 with "not many qualifications" and hitched to the south of France with a friend intending to become a trader.
 The plan was to sell cans of coke and donuts to sunbathers on the beach.
 "Unsurprisingly given my lack of experience and I mostly ate the stock, I didn’t make much of a go at that!"

-So he returned to England with no job, nowhere to go, no education.
+He returned to England with no job, nowhere to go, no education.
 "No nothing!"

 Computer Says: Barrister!